 • Establishment of the Accreditation Council of Trinidad and Tobago (ACTT).
-This body is responsible for the registration, recognition, quality enhancement, conferment of titles, assessment and accreditation of post-secondary and tertiary institutions and/or programmes, inter alia, as a means of quality assurance in the sector.
-The ACTT has mandated that all providers of postsecondary and tertiary/ higher education be registered in accordance with Act No. 16 of 2004 by July 2009 in order to legally operate in Trinidad and Tobago;
+This body is responsible for the registration, recognition, quality enhancement, conferment of titles, assessment and accreditation of post-secondary and

-- The National Training Agency (NTA) has instituted a Prior Learning and Assessment Recognition (PLAR) Programme which recognizes and assesses an individual's skills and knowledge which may have been acquired through informal/ uncertified means; - The NTA has also developed a system for Assessment towards Caribbean Vocational Qualifications (CVQs); - The University of Trinidad and Tobago (UTT) has established the Pre-University Programme (PUP) which is geared to addressing the deficiencies of the CXC and other graduates in the short term, and to assist in the development of a much larger pool of adequately prepared inputs for the nonuniversity tertiary education sector (that is, preparation for programmes at the sub-baccalaureate levels) and ultimately university level; - COSTAATT sought to build capacity to widen access to tertiary education for academically under-prepared students, mature students in need of improving and redefining their skills, financially-disadvantaged students, and students who are geographically remote from established centres/ sites for tertiary education delivery through its College Prep Programme; - The Committee established to review the sector strategy has proposed a number of recommendations affecting areas such as legislation; qualifications, standards, and strategic partnerships.
+- The National Training Agency (NTA) has instituted a Prior Learning and Assessment Recognition (PLAR) Programme which recognizes and assesses an individual's skills and knowledge which may have been acquired through informal/uncertified means; - The NTA has also developed a system for Assessment towards Caribbean Vocational Qualifications (CVQs); - The University of Trinidad and Tobago (UTT) has established the Pre-University Programme (PUP) which is geared to addressing the deficiencies of the CXC and other graduates in the short term, and to assist in the development of a much larger pool of adequately prepared inputs for the nonuniversity tertiary education sector (that is, preparation for programmes at the sub-baccalaureate levels) and ultimately university level; - COSTAATT sought to build capacity to widen access to tertiary education for academically under-prepared students, mature students in need of improving and redefining their skills, financially-disadvantaged students, and students who are geographically remote from established centres/ sites for tertiary education delivery through its College Prep Programme; - The Committee established to review the sector strategy has proposed a number of recommendations affecting areas such as legislation; qualifications, standards, and strategic partnerships.